Anatomy OF External Ear and its Diseases

 Temporal Bone Anatomy

-• The petrous apex lies in very close relation to the brain stem, which continues downwards as the spinal cord.
+- The petrous apex lies in very close relation to the brain stem, which continues downwards as the spinal cord.
 From the brain stem, there exist the 5th, 6th, 7th, and 8th nerves coming from the Pons.
-The 5th and the 6th cranial nerve go anteriorly toward the petrous apex, which is present medially towards the brain stem.
-7th and the 8th cranial nerves go into the internal auditory canal.
+The 5th and the 6th cranial nerves go anteriorly toward the petrous apex, which is present medially towards the brain stem.
+The 7th and 8th cranial nerves go into the internal auditory canal.

 Anatomy of the Ear